Is the Recent Curve American Express Collaboration the Best Thing Since Sliced Bread?

 Let’s Wrap Things Up – Curve Card Review

-With a usable app based interface, the Curve Card currently does a good job of combining numerous debit and credit cards.
-Whilst the Curve American Express combo has recently been launched its unfortunately only available to a select few who are current trialing the Curve Beta App.
+With a usable app-based interface, the Curve card currently does a good job of combining numerous debit and credit cards.
+Whilst the Curve American Express combo has recently been launched it’s unfortunately only available to a select few who are currently trialling the Curve Beta app.

-Curve have confirmed that they’ll be rolling out the ability to use the Curve Card with Amex out over both the Curve Blue Card (charge of 0.65%) and Curve Black Card (free to £1,000 per month then 0.65%) in 2019.
+Curve have confirmed that they’ll be rolling out the ability to use the Curve card with Amex over both the Curve Blue card (charge of 0.65%) and Curve Black card (free to £1,000 per month then 0.65%) in 2019.

-The introduction of the Curve Metal Card could possibly be a game changer depending on the cost.
-It’s unlikely to be cheap however we’ll just have to wait and see.
-Further innovations are likely to make the cards even more appealing although I believe it will come into its own once it has a fluid and easy to use agreement with American Express.
+The introduction of the Curve Metal card could possibly be a game changer depending on the cost.
+It’s unlikely to be cheap, however we’ll just have to wait and see.
+Further innovations are likely to make the cards even more appealing although I believe Curve will come into its own once it has a fluid and easy-to-use agreement with American Express.

-If you are thinking of signing up, we be over the moon if you’d use our Curve Promo Code – BKLYY.
-The will give you £5 credit upon signing up as well as providing us with a small fee which will go towards covering the costs of this website.
+If you are thinking of signing up, we’d be over the moon if you’d use our Curve promo code – BKLYY.
+Curve will give you £5 credit upon signing up as well as providing us with a small fee which will go towards covering the costs of this website.